God-Pepe/God-Pepe/README.md

 - 👋 Hi, I’m @God-Pepe
-- 👀 I’m interested in creating games and other programs in C++ or Lua
+- 👀 I’m interested in creating games and other programs in C++
-- 🌱 I’m currently learning C++ and Lua
+- 🌱 I’m currently learning C++
 - 📫 How to contact me?
 Idk
 - ⚡ Fun fact: I don't know what to write here